Neilgibson26/MusicVisuals/README.md

     }
 ```
-I am also really proud of the sine wave class I made which maps the 2 x and y co-ordinates passed and determines whether or not the sine wave will be displayed horizontally or vertically based on the values which i thought was pretty cool.
+I am also really proud of the sine wave class I made which maps the 2 x and y co-ordinates passed and determines whether or not the sine wave will be displayed horizontally or vertically based on the values which i thought was pretty cool and a nice problem to solve.
 It also fits really well with the music!

+I am also proud of how I set up all my classes with inheritance and polymorphism throughout and kept my code clean and easy to read.

+Lastly I would say the vector/array of a type(class) that i made to form the rain drops on the disco ball visual was something new for me so it took lot of messing around with the code to get it the way I wanted it.
+I gained alot of general programming knowledge in making arrays of a class like that.

 # Tutorial/Video of visuals